NOAA-EMC/spoc/ush/test/README.md

 ## Test bufr_query mapping, Python converter script, and ioda configuration YAML in obsForge
-This is a prototype of testing BUFR to IODA conversion and is still evolving.
+This is a prototype for testing BUFR to IODA conversion and is still evolving.

 ## Prerequisite
 - Clone and build obsForge